Laura Chavez: Life and career

 Chavez was born and raised in Mountain View, California, United States.
 She grew up with her older brother Matthew and parents, Tony and Catherine Chavez.
 Her mother played the piano for her own enjoyment, and this initially helped draw Laura towards music.
 Listening to her brother playing recordings by Led Zeppelin and Jimi Hendrix, inspired her, at the age of six or seven, to ask her mother if she could have lessons in guitar playing.
 She started lessons but did not like her teacher's approach and would hide when he arrived to give her tuition.
 This led her mother to cancel the arrangement, and Laura did not play the instrument again until she was in her early teenage years.
 She found another teacher based in Palo Alto, California, and with her parents buying her an Ibanez electric guitar, she restarted her musical education.
 However, Chavez did not start playing in a professional capacity, until she had graduated from high school.
 Chavez met Lara Price at the first blues jam session she went to at JJ's Blues in San Jose, California.
 She was aged 18 and too young to attend but, after a hesitant beginning, she went every week and became the guitarist for the house band at the jam, and ended up playing professionally alongside Price for eight years.
 They undertook national tours, and played at the International Blues Challenge in Memphis, Tennessee.
 The group recorded two studio albums, before Chavez and Price waxed an acoustic duo album.

 In 2008, Candye Kane was looking for a lead guitarist, and enquired of her friend Sue Foley for recommendations.
 Foley instantly endorsed Chavez's qualities, with Kane taking Foley's word for it, without actually hearing Chavez play a note.
 The pair soon became both musical colleagues and friends.
 The same year, Chavez played guitar on the recording, Blues Caravan: Guitars & Feathers, alongside Kane, Deborah Coleman and Dani Wilde.
 Chavez went on to play with Kane on Superhero (2009), being both lead guitarist and co-producer.
 Chavez became the musical director for Kane's band, and performed on Sister Vagabond (2011), where the album billing credited "featuring Laura Chavez."
 The same styling was used on the cover of the 2013 collection, Come Out Swingin.
-It was their final recording together before Kane of cancer died in May 2016.
+It was their final recording together before Kane died of cancer in May 2016.
 Chavez spent six months mourning the loss before she recommenced playing the guitar.
 Of their time together, Chavez later stated "Neither Candye or I ever anticipated that working together would have such a profound impact on both of us.
 She was so encouraging, always pushing me into the spotlight to make sure that people knew who I was.
 Early on, she would force me to be the center of attention.
 That really helped me with my self-confidence, which I needed at the time."
 In 2014, Chavez made a guest appearance on The Mannish Boys album, Wrapped Up and Ready.